Chart Color Schemes

 Marrickville - South's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Marrickville - South residents show positive health outcomes, with common conditions seen across all ages.
-Private health cover stands at 61%, compared to Greater Sydney's 64.8% and Australia's 55.3%.
-Mental health issues affect 10.4% of residents, while asthma impacts 7.5%.
+Marrickville - South residents show relatively positive health outcomes, with common conditions seen across both young and old age groups.
+Private health cover is exceptionally high at approximately 61% of the total population (9,001 people), compared to 64.8% in Greater Sydney and a national average of 55.3%.
+Mental health issues impact 10.4% of residents, while asthma affects 7.5%.

 Frequently Asked Questions - Health